Bedouin: Herding

 Livestock and herding, principally of goats, sheep and dromedary camels comprised the traditional livelihoods of Bedouins.
 These were used for meat, dairy products, and wool.
 Most of the staple foods that made up the Bedouins' diet were dairy products.

 Camels, in particular, had numerous cultural and functional uses.
 Having been regarded as a "gift from God", they were the main food source and method of transportation for many Bedouins.
 In addition to their extraordinary milking potentials under harsh desert conditions, their meat was occasionally consumed by Bedouins.
 As a cultural tradition, camel races were organized during celebratory occasions, such as weddings or religious festivals.

 Some Bedouin societies live in arid regions.
 In areas where rainfall is very unpredictable, a camp will be moved irregularly, depending on the availability of green pasture.
 Where winter rainfall is more predictable in regions further south, some Bedouin people plant grain along their migration routes.
 This proves a resource for the livestock throughout the winter.
 In regions such as western Africa, where there is more predictable rainfall, the Bedouin practice transhumance.
 They plant crops near permanent homes in the valleys where there is more rain and move their livestock to the highland pastures.

 Oral poetry

 Oral poetry is the most popular art form among Bedouins.
 Having a poet in one's tribe was highly regarded in society.
 In addition to serving as a form of art, poetry was used as a means of conveying information and social control.
 Bedouin poetry, also known as nabati poetry, is often recited in the vernacular dialect.
 In contrast, the more common forms of Arabic poetry are often in Modern Standard Arabic.

 Raiding or ghazw

 The well-regulated traditional habit of Bedouin tribes of raiding other tribes, caravans, or settlements is known in Arabic as ghazw.

+Coffee

+A bedouin man in Transjordan crushing the coffee beans in the Mihbaj.

+Among the Bedouins of the Arabian Peninsula, the Levant, Egypt, and Iraq, coffee is considered a major aspect of hospitality.
+Traditionally, the Bedouins prepare the coffee in front of the guest by roasting the coffee beans in a pan called a mihmas (also known as a tawa or qallaiya), crushing them in a mortar and pestle called a mihbaj (also known as a nijr, azzam, or jurn), boiling them in a pot called a dallah (also known as a bakraj), and serving it in a small handleless cup called a finjan.